Is your blog slow?

 Are you frustrated and looking for ways to make your site faster?

 That was me not too long ago.
-Whether you’re looking to start a blog or looking to switch your host, then you need to keep on reading.
+Whether you’re looking to start a new blog or looking to switch your host, this blog post is for you.

 - Background information between Bluehost and SiteGround

 - A step-by-step guide on how to switch from Bluehost to SiteGround